jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 ##How can you stop the program from drawing a fixation cross on top of the text.
 Clear the screen.
 Flip some gray into it.

+#The staircase
+## Why doe you change the step size?
+Because You want get closer at how good the subject is at the experiment.

+## Why is the reversal method useful?
+Because it allows the user to recover from a silly mistake but it also allows the program to detect when a cap has been reached on difficulty.